-At June 30, 2004, we held \$1.5 billion of mortgage related securities at fair value.
+At September 30, 2004, we held \$1.5 billion of mortgage related securities at fair value.
 Our portfolio of mortgage related securities will typically be comprised of fixed-rate mortgage-backed securities, floating rate collateralized mortgage obligations, adjustable-rate mortgage-backed securities, hybrid adjustable-rate mortgage-backed securities and balloon maturity mortgage-backed securities.
 We seek to acquire low duration assets that offer high levels of protection from mortgage prepayments.
 Although the duration of an individual asset can change as a result of changes in interest rates, we plan to maintain a portfolio with an effective duration of less than 2.0.
-An effective duration of 2.0 would indicate that a 1% increase in interest rates would result in a 2.0% decline in the value of the securities in our portfolio.
 The stated contractual final maturity of the mortgage loans underlying our portfolio of mortgage related securities generally ranges up to 30 years.
 However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from our investments substantially.
 Prepayments occur for various reasons, including refinancings of underlying mortgages and payoffs associated with sales of the underlying homes as people move.

-For the six months ended June 30, 2004 we had net interest income of \$18.2 million and interest expense of \$7.1 million.
-As of June 30, 2004, we had an average annualized net rate on borrowings of 1.26%.
+For the nine months ended September 30, 2004, we had interest income of \$29.2 million and interest expense of \$11.3 million.
+As of September 30, 2004, we had a weighted average yield on assets of 3.02% and a net weighted average borrowing cost of 1.55%.
 Prepayments on the loans underlying our mortgage related securities can alter the timing of the cash flows from the underlying loans to the company.
 As a result, we gauge the interest rate sensitivity of our assets by measuring their effective duration.
 While modified duration measures the price sensitivity of a bond to movements in interest rates, effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
 Accordingly, when the contract interest rate on a mortgage loan is substantially above prevailing interest rates in the market, the effective duration of securities collateralized by such loans can be quite low because of expected prepayments.
-Although the fixed-rate mortgage backed securities in our portfolio are collateralized by loans with a lower propensity to prepay when the contract rate is above prevailing rates, their price movements track securities with like contract rates and therefore exhibit similar effective duration.
+Although some of the fixed-rate mortgage backed securities in our portfolio are collateralized by loans with a lower propensity to prepay when the contract rate is above prevailing rates, their price movements track securities with like contract rates and therefore exhibit similar effective duration.
 The value of our portfolio will change as interest rates rise or fall.
 See "Qualitative and Quantitative Disclosures about Market Risk-Interest Rate Risk-Effect on Fair Value."

-The following tables summarize our mortgage related securities as of June 30, 2004:
+The following tables summarize our mortgage related securities as of September 30, 2004: